neo-oink/mana-a-mana/README.md

 #### 1. remove unused cards
 take all the cards with numbers up to the number of player per faction\*, then remove the rest. those cards will not be used. jokers are not used either;

-\*in general, the number of players divided by the number of factions. in case the division has a non-zero reminder, arbitrarely assing one player more to one of the factions until the number of cards matches exactly the number of players times two.
+\*in general, the number of players divided by the number of factions. in case the division has a non-zero reminder, arbitrarily assign one player more to one of the factions until the number of cards matches exactly the number of players times two.

 #### 2. assign factions
 select from the remaining deck all the unique cards with the suits destined to the kids (i.e. ♥ and ♠), shuffle them and let all the kids take one. the suite of the card will determine their faction;